 – Leo Tolstoy

-To connect with my girls and start the day on a positive note I send my daughters Blake and Britt a mindfulness card that I pick from a deck.
+To stay connected with my daughters, who live far from me, I send Blake and Britt a mindfulness card that I pick from a deck.

 Today’s was awesome: